Michał Serwacy Wiśniowiecki

-Prince Michał Serwacy Wiśniowiecki (Mykolas Servacijus Višnioveckis; 13 May 1680 – 18 September 1744) was a Polish-Lithuanian nobleman, magnate, politician, diplomat, general, a successful military commander and the last male representative of the Wiśniowiecki family.
+Prince Michał Serwacy Wiśniowiecki (Mykolas Servacijus Višnioveckis; 13 May 1680 – 18 September 1744) was a Polish–Lithuanian nobleman (szlachcic), magnate, politician, diplomat, general, a successful military commander and the last male representative of the Wiśniowiecki family.

-He was the Lithuanian Field Hetman in 1703 and between 1707-1735, Castellan of Vilnius from 1703, Great Hetman of Lithuania in 1703-1707 and again in 1735.
-Regimentarz of the Lithuanian army since 1730, Voivode of Vilnius between 1706-1707 and 1735 and marshal of the Lithuanian Tribunal.
-Great Chancellor of Lithuania from 1720, Marshal of the Sejm from 11 June to 19 August 1703 in Lublin and Governor of Pinsk, Vawkavysk, Hlyniany, Tuchola, Wilkisk, Wilkowsk, Metel and Merkinė.
+He was Field Hetman of Lithuania in 1703 and 1707-1735, Castellan of Vilnius from 1703, Grand Hetman of Lithuania in 1703–1707 and again in 1735, Regimentarz of the Lithuanian army from 1730, Voivode of Vilnius in 1706–1707 and 1735, marshal of the Lithuanian Tribunal, Grand Chancellor of Lithuania from 1720, Sejm Marshal from 11 June to 19 August 1703 in Lublin, and the governor of Pinsk, Vawkavysk, Hlyniany, Tuchola, Wilkisk, Wilkowsk, Metel and Merkinė.

-During the Lithuanian Civil War (1697–1702), Wiśniowiecki led the opposition against the Sapieha and defeated them in the battle of Valkininkai, burning their Ruzhany Palace to ashes.
+During the Lithuanian Civil War of 1697–1702, Wiśniowiecki led the opposition against the Sapieha and defeated them in the battle of Valkininkai, burning their Ruzhany Palace to ashes.
 Supporter of Augustus II the Strong till 1707, when he switched to Stanisław Leszczyński's side.
 In the same year imprisoned by the Russians, since 1709 was exiled.
 In 1716, when he accepted Augustus II the Strong's rule, he returned to the country.
 In 1733, he supported the Russian intervention and forced election of Augustus III.

 Wiśniowiecki was one of the wealthiest magnates in the Polish–Lithuanian Commonwealth and his burial ceremony in Wiśniowiec is considered as the most lavish of the 18th century in Poland.

 Early life and family

 Because Wiśniowiecki's biological father died young, he and his older brother were raised by their stepfather, Jan Karol Dolski.
-Michał studied at the Jesuit college in Lviv, where he graduated in 1695.
+Michał studied at the Jesuit college in Lwów, where he graduated in 1695.
 At the same time, his stepfather died and Wiśniowiecki's mother, desiring to keep the property and the wealth of her deceased husband, quickly arranged marriage of his daughter Catherine with Michał, although he was just 15 years old.
 The wedding took place without any publicity, in order to silence the protests of Catherine's family, who would confiscate her rightful estates and the money.
 Shortly after the wedding he left his wife in Poland and went on a trip abroad, during which he spent a year in the military academy in Paris.
 From abroad he returned in 1697 to take part in the new election of a king, during which he supported the candidacy of the Wettin family member and Elector of Saxony, Augustus II the Strong.
 At the same time, a conflict erupted between Michał and his mother about the former wealth of his stepfather.
 In this case the possession conflict also concerned his wife.
 Eventually, Michał and his brother inherited the fortune that Dolski left, however, this greatly and negatively influenced the relationship with his mother.